EXPERIENCE SOME KIND

 A term used to describe the fixing additional strands of hair to your natural hair.
 The additional hair that is used may be synthetic or human and is attached to one’s hair and/or scalp.

 Testosterone is the male hormone responsible for the development of all of the male secondary sexual characteristics like male hair patterns on the body, hair on the face and oily skin.
 Testosterone can be converted in the body to dihydro-testosterone by the enzyme 5-Alpha-reductase in genetically predisposed individuals.
-Studies have shown that 95% of male baldness and hair loss is caused by (DHT).
+Studies have shown that 95% of male baldness and hair loss is caused by DHT, which is also referred to as the “Bad Hormone".

 Progressive thinning of hair caused by genetics, age, and hormones.
 Usually develops at a much slower rate than male pattern baldness.
 Manifests differently than male pattern baldness in that most women with FPB don’t experience receding hairline.
 Often the original hairline remains virtually unchanged but the hair through the top and crown of the head thins evenly all over whereas hair in the sides and back/nape of the head generally doesn’t’ usually thin out and remains at its original density.